 References to Articles, Sections, Annexes and Schedules are references to articles or sections of, or annexes or schedules to this Agreement.

 If someone comments on the draft of someone else, it often happens that sections or articles are inserted or that sections are deleted.
 The result is that the cross-referred to section falls away (e.g. because a section is deleted) or that it is renumbered.

 Automated cross-references.
 Common word processors provide a functionality to update references automatically, but in MS Word this is an additional source of problems because the technical point of reference easily falls away when editing the document.
 It is a good habit to use such functionality and, if you do so regularly, consider changing your personal preferences such that ‘field shading’ is always shown in grey on the screen (where the default setting would be that it turns grey only if the cursor is on the reference).
-Such automatically generated cross-references are reliable in the case of automated contract assembly applications (see paragraph 9.1), but also, in those cases, the subsequent drafting work may render references incorrect.
+Such automatically generated cross-references are reliable in the case of contract automation software applications, but also, in those cases, the subsequent drafting work may render references incorrect.

 Marking references.
 Some drafters mark all cross-references by underlining or printing them in bold.
 This enables the reader to trace quickly where and how cross-referred to sections or annexes are referred to.
 Marking might also assist in checking internal cross-references.
 Otherwise, marking cross-references does not seem to serve any purpose.
 If cross-references are numerous, consider limiting the marked cross-references to those that refer to a schedule or annex only (which is what we prefer).